 The days of the board examinations hold special significance in the life of a student.
 While the last minute preparation and hard work are important to get excellent results but your attitude before board exams also matter a lot!
 It is observed that many students make some mistakes in board exams and do not score good marks.
 This only adds to stress and disappointment.

 Now everyone tells you what you should do in the board exams.
-But, we are giving you a list of things you must not do in the board exams.
+But, Here "Oswaal Books" is giving you a list of things you must not do in the board exams.

 1. Don’t Study for Long Hours